 Please note.
 Whilst platinum and palladium are beautiful and durable white metals, they can scratch.
-All precious metals scratch, and how badly, depends on how you care for your rings.
-It is important to realise this and take care when putting your hands in abrasive substances such as soil or sand.
-Gloveless gardening and precious jewellery just do not match.
+All precious metals scratch.
+How badly, depends on how you care for your rings.
+It is important to know this and take care when putting your hands in abrasive substances such as soil or sand.
+Gloveless gardening and precious jewellery do not match.

 Gold — your options

-For colour, you basically have three choices — yellow, white and rose gold.
+For colour, you have three choices — yellow, white and rose gold.